top of page

 B: Keep your stockings red, your hair curled - and be damned Becher - they'll forget they're even at Service!

-Faces of village girls appear at the window of the sacristy, waving insanely at Rev Becher, ignoring B
+Faces of village girls appear at the window of the sacristy, waving insanely at Rev. Becher, ignoring B

-B(yelling to make himself heard): To the devil to them! (looks out window) - what is this? - why, Susan!!(feels oddly betrayed - closes curtains) humph! there's absurd womankind made flesh, Becher - she'll have her pound of poesy yet!(grinds teeth) - if I knew preachifying was so very thrilling to chaste young washerwomen, I may well have taken orders myself (muses: mmm a black cassock and white collar? - e'en Brummel would approve) - as it is, I am honoured to have aided your plight, but shall return to the infernal regions of the Capital tonight
+B(yelling to make himself heard): To the devil to them! (looks out window) - what is this? - why, Susan!!(feels oddly betrayed - closes curtains) humph! there's absurd womankind made flesh, Becher - she'll have her pound of poesy yet!(scowls ferociously) - if I knew preachifying was so very thrilling to chaste young washerwomen, I may well have taken orders myself (muses: mmm a black cassock and white collar? - e'en Brummel would approve) - as it is, I am honoured to have aided your plight, but shall return to the infernal regions of the Capital tonight

 REV: For pity, my Lord - to the duties of the House? - yea, the recruitment of a spouse?